DevSilv/DevSilv-bracket-string-validator/README.md

     valbrstr v [validation method ID] ["string to validate"]
     ```

-    If no argument is given, the utility assumes that the validation method is the stack list  method, and that the string to validate is an empty string.
+    If no argument is given, the application assumes that the validation method is the stack list  method, and that the string to validate is an empty string.

-    If only the validation method ID is given, the utility assumes that the string to validate is an empty string.
+    If only the validation method ID is given, the application assumes that the string to validate is an empty string.

-    If only the string to validate is given, the utility assumes that the validation method is the stack list method.
+    If only the string to validate is given, the application assumes that the validation method is the stack list method.

-- To **benchmark** a certain validation method that the utility provides:
+- To **benchmark** a certain validation method that the application provides:
     ```
     valbrstr run-benchmark [/path/to/a/file]
     ```